DaveCaulfield/business-card/README.md

 # Scrimba Business Card Project

-This web app is a HTML & CSS project completed on the Scrimba Pro Frontend career path course.
+This web app is a HTML & CSS project completed on the Scrimba Pro Frontend career path journey.

 - The project was deployed on Netlify [here](https://luminous-biscotti-51e74c.netlify.app/)